kedacore/keda-docs/content/docs/2.5/scalers/redis-cluster-lists.md

 - `addresses` - Comma separated list of hosts and ports of the Redis Cluster nodes.
 - `hosts` - Comma separated list of hosts of the Redis Cluster nodes.
 Alternative to `addresses` and requires `ports` to be configured as well.
 - `ports` - Comma separated list of corresponding ports for the hosts of the Redis Cluster nodes.
 Alternative to `addresses` and requires `hosts` to be configured as well.
+- `usernameFromEnv` - Environment variable to read the authentication username from to authenticate with the Redis server.
 - `passwordFromEnv` - Environment variable to read the authentication password from to authenticate with the Redis server.
-  - Both the hostname and password fields need to be set to the names of the environment variables in the target deployment that contain the host name and password respectively.
+  - Both the hostname, username and password fields need to be set to the names of the environment variables in the target deployment that contain the host name, username and password respectively.
 - `listName` - Name of the Redis List that you want to monitor.
 - `listLength` - Average target value to trigger scaling actions.
 - `enableTLS` - Allow a connection to a redis queue using tls.
 (Values: `true`, `false`, Default: `false`, Optional)